UVA-PCL/hadoop-eafr/README.EAFR.md

 This code in this patch was written by Nurani Soada, with some adjustments by Charles Reiss.

+# Hadoop version information

+This code presently distributed as a copy of the Hadoop 2.8.1 source code with the appropriate changes applied.
+You can also extract the changes and attempt to apply them to later or earlier versions of Hadoop via the script `make-eafr-patch.sh`.
+On our original distribution on github, we include a copy of this patch file under the "releases" tab.

 # Using this

 The modifications are contained the hadoop-hdfs package.
 In the Hadoop distribution this is contained entirely